Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

-To answer the above inquiry, we conducted a simulation, using the actual data themselves but purposely randomizing the modulation phase.
-As detailed in Appendix 1, we have found that the grand-maximum value $X_{\rm max}$, to be found in an analysis which scans over the same $(P, T, A, \phi)$ space as figure~\ref{fig:demodulation_HXD}, would follow a distribution given in figure~\ref{fig:chance_probability}, if there were no intrinsic phase modulation at any $T$ examined.
-In panel (a), values exceeding equation (\ref{eq:Z2_max}) were actually found in three out of the 1,000 simulation runs.
-To be more quantitative, the associated upper integral probability, shown in panel (b), is approximated in the range of $X_{\rm max}>35$ by an exponential as
+To answer the above inquiry, we conducted 1,000 simulation runs as detailed in Appendix, using the actual 15--40 keV data themselves, but purposely randomizing, each time, the phase of the assumed 36 ks modulation: any white noise would not be affected by such randomization.
+Figure~\ref{fig:chance_probability}a shows a distribution of the grand-maximum value $X_{\rm max}$ obtained in this simulation study.
+It is considered to represent the probability distribution of $X_{\rm max}$, to be found in the same demodulation analysis of the HXD data over the same $(P, T, A, \phi)$ space as figure~\ref{fig:demodulation_HXD}, but under the absence of power enhancement (above a white noise) at any $T$ examined.
+There, values exceeding equation (\ref{eq:Z2_max}) were actually found in three out of the 1,000 runs, namely, with a probability of 0.3\%.

+Figure~\ref{fig:chance_probability}b gives the upper integral probability associated with figure~\ref{fig:chance_probability}a.
+In the range of $X_{\rm max}>35$, it is approximated by an exponential as

 with $f_0= 0.038 \pm 0.005$ and $g_0 = 2.2 \pm 0.2$, where $X_{\rm max}=40.0$ was chosen as a reference pivot point.
 The value of $g_0$ is consistent with the exponential factor, 2.0, that is expected for a chi-square distribution of any degree of freedom.
 Thus, a value of $X_{\rm max}$ which is equal to or larger than equation (\ref{eq:Z2_max}) will appear with a chance probability of